Carlos Hathcock: The Legendary Marine Sniper

 Quote #2: “I like shooting, and I love hunting.
 But I never did enjoy killing anybody.
 It’s my job.
 If I don’t get those bastards, then they’re gonna kill a lot of these kids dressed up like Marines.
 That’s the way I look at it.” – Sgt.
 Carlos Hathcock

 Quote #3: “One man can change the world with a bullet in the right place.” – Malcom McDowell

 Quote #4: “People tell me I saved hundreds and hundreds of people.
 But I have to tell you: it’s not the people you saved that you remember.
 It’s the ones you couldn’t save.
 Those are the ones you talk about.
 Those are the faces and situations that stay with you forever.” -- Chris Kyle

 Quote #5: "Bolt actions speak louder than words." -- Craig Roberts

 Do you believe that Carlos Hathcock's actions helped save American lives in Vietnam?

 To this day, Carlos Hathcock continues to remain one of the greatest snipers of all time.
-Even the late Chris Kyle – legend in his own right – acknowledged the greatness of Hathcock and his work as a sniper.
+Even the late Chris Kyle – a legend in his own right – acknowledged the greatness of Hathcock and his work as a sniper.
 Hathcock’s dedication and commitment to duty helped to save countless American lives during the war in Vietnam, and continues to inspire snipers and servicemen today (worldwide).
-Although his life was tragically cut short, his legend continues to live on in the hearts and minds of others.
+Although his life was tragically cut short (from complications arising from multiple sclerosis), his legend continues to live on in the hearts and minds of others.